AdityaPatil2006/JavaScript-Projects/README.md

 ---

 ## 🚀 Features
-- **Responsive Design:** Works seamlessly on desktops, tablets, and mobile devices.
 - **Project Categorization:** Projects are grouped into relevant categories for easy navigation.
 - **Live Previews:** Each project is accessible with a direct link for live demonstrations.